 E. Y. Huang, D. Paccagnan, W. Mei*, and F. Bullo, “Co-evolving Appraisal Networks Modeling Team Processes: Convergence Theorems and Conjectures”, IEEE TAC, 2022. (full paper)

 Social balance theory describes allowable and forbidden configurations of the topologies of signed directed social appraisal networks.
 According to the classic Heider's structural balance theory, in a structurally balanced network, the interpersonal relationships satisfy the following four famous aphorisms: "The friend of my friend is my friend; the friend of my enemy is my enemy; the enemy of my friend is my enemy; the enemy of my enemy is my friend".
 While the traditional studies of social balance mainly focus on the static theory, the dynamic social balance theory has recently attracted the interest of researchers.

 We propose two novel discrete-time dynamic models leading to the bounded evolution of the interpersonal appraisals towards social balance.
 Our two models are based on two extensively-studied socio-psychological mechanisms respectively: the homophily mechanism and the influence mechanism.
 For each model, we provide a comprehensive theoretical analysis of its dynamical behavior.
 Some simulation results revealing insightful interpretations are also presented.

-W. Mei, P. Cisneros-Velarde, N. E. Friedkin, and F. Bullo, “Dynamic Social Balance and Convergent Appraisals via Homophily and Influence Mechanisms,” submitted to Automatica.
+W. Mei*, P. Cisneros-Velarde, N. E. Friedkin, and F. Bullo, “Dynamic Social Balance and Convergent Appraisals via Homophily and Influence Mechanisms,” Automatica, 2019. (regular paper)